To Fold or Not to Fold: Graph Regularized Tensor Train for Visual Data Completion: A Bayesian treatment to graph TTC

-\textbf{Insights of the VI updates.} To give an insight on how the proposed algorithm works, we firstly see how (\ref{eqn:viupdate}) is expressed with respect to a TT core fiber, which follows a quadratic form
+\textbf{Insights of the VI updates.} To give an insight into how the proposed algorithm works, we first see how (\ref{eqn:viupdate}) is expressed with respect to a TT core fiber, which follows a quadratic form

 Since $q^*(\bm{G}_{:,p}^{(d)})$ follows a Gaussian distribution, the minimum value of $\ln{q^*({\bm{G}_{:,p}^{(d)}})}$ w.r.t. $\bm{G}_{:,p}^{(d)}$ is exactly attained when $\bm{G}_{:,p}^{(d)}=\bm{\nu}^{(d,p)}$.
 Furthermore, as $\{\bm{\nu}^{(d,p)}\}_{p=1,d=1}^{R_dR_{d+1},D}$ will be adopted to reconstruct the tensor after the convergence of Algorithm \ref{alg:graphTTC_vi}, the VI update using (\ref{eqn:viupdateanalysis}) is similar to the minimization problem (\ref{eqn:opt_wrtTTcore}) w.r.t. ${\bm{G}_{:,p}^{(d)}}$, except the expectation and different coefficients in (\ref{eqn:viupdateanalysis}).
 For the 'coefficients' in (\ref{eqn:viupdateanalysis}), they are actually modeled as variables and are updated adaptively as shown in Algorithm \ref{alg:graphTTC_vi}, which takes into consideration the noise level $\tau$ and the weighted TT core slice power $\{\bm{z}_d\}_{d=2}^{D}$, and thus in turns refines (\ref{eqn:viupdateanalysis}) to better model the observed data.
 In contrast, the coefficients in (\ref{eqn:opt_wrtTTcore}) are all fixed and do not have the ability to adapt to different types of data, e.g., different noise or missing ratio, as will be seen in various experiments in Section. \ref{sec:experiment}.